darrenbrazas/tinyml-audio-alert/README.md

 # tinyml-audio-alert

+## Repository Structure

+This repository is organized to separate data, firmware, and documentation for clarity and future extensibility.

+- `data/`
+  Dataset structure and class definitions used during model training.
+  Raw audio samples are excluded.

+- `firmware/`
+  Embedded C++ code running on the microcontroller, including audio capture, inference logic, and alert handling.

+- `model/`
+  Model architecture details, training configuration, and performance metrics.

+- `docs/`
+  System architecture diagrams, experimental notes, and design decisions.

 ## Overview

 This project is a real time embedded hardware system that detects specific enviromental sounds (ex. alarms, noise) using a TinyML model running on a microcontroller.